eraffaelli/oneshotrpg/content/blog/creating-the-characters/gameplay-and-narrative-goals.md

 ## Narrative Goals

 ### Character Backgrounds
 Characters should come from a variety of backgrounds and should have differing reasons for fighting the scummed.
 Having different backgrounds and motivations between the characters adds interest and drama in the story.
-If all the characters are ex-military mercenaries, then players may not bat an eye at killing scummed--when leaving them alone or attempting the cure would add a lot more drama to the story.
+If all the characters are ex-military mercenaries, then players may not bat an eye at killing scummed---when leaving them alone or attempting the cure would add a lot more drama to the story.
 If one of the characters was a civilian instead, who had a loved one succumb to scum, they may be more inclined to convince the party to make a different decision.

 A character’s background also includes its alien species.
 There are [four playable alien species](/blog/creating-the-setting/planets-and-races/) in One Shot RPG.
 Characters should come from each of them.
 There doesn’t have to be a perfect balance, as human characters are more likely to resonate with players, but that doesn’t mean _all_ characters should be human.
 Characters from each species should be introduced throughout the life of the product.
 Playing as and interacting with different aliens species is one of the tenants of the sci-fi genre, and I want to capture that feel.